-Specific components and learning activities of the Training Program
+Specific components and learning activities of the Specialisation Training Program

-To meet the standards for all elements and written components of the Training Program, registrars will be required to contribute to, and participate in, various activities over the two-year period.
+To meet the standards for all elements and written components of the Specialisation Training Program, registrars will be required to contribute to, and participate in, various activities over the two year period.
 Registrars will be expected to construct a SWOT Analysis in order to identify strengths, weaknesses, opportunities and threats, and then plan and undertake activities as set out in their Learning Contract to address areas of weakness identified.
-Finally, learning activities must be documented in the 'log' section of their PebblePad Workbook.
+Finally, evidence in support of learning activities must be documented in the 'log' section of their PebblePad Workbook.